 In addition to the application form discussed above, there are several academic documents required before AFIT can evaluate your acceptability for admission to an AFIT graduate program.

 - An official transcript from every college or university attended (undergraduate and graduate) is required.
 Copies are not acceptable for admissions evaluation.
 For AF personnel, the Graduate School of Engineering and Management may have your transcripts already on file.
-Please contact us (click on “Contact Information” in column on the left to obtain phone numbers and/or addresses) in advance to determine which transcripts may need to be supplied.
+After you apply, an admission representative will email you informing you of what transcripts AFIT has on file and what official transcripts will need to be ordered.